jd28/rollnw/tools/client/README.md

 ./rollnw-client import --legacy "/path/to/example.mod" ./example-legacy
 ```

-The destination is created when it does not exist.
-Importing into an existing
+With the command line, the destination is created when it does not exist.
-project updates files in place and does not remove unrelated or stale files, so
+Importing into an existing project updates files in place and does not remove
-use a new or empty destination when a clean import is required.
+unrelated or stale files, so use a new or empty destination when a clean import
+is required.

 ## Runtime Shape